Destroyere1107/EvanRPN/README.md

 A relatively simple and Reverse Polish Notation (RPN) engine implemented in C#.

+EvanRPN is mostly a wrapper around C#'s System classes, primarily System.Math and Stack in System.Collections, to make it easy to follow the architecture of traditional HP calculators and Postfix Notation.

 ## Features

 - **Basic Arithmetic**: Addition, Subtraction, Multiplication, Division, Modulo.